kastle-lab/kastle-drawbridge/resources/personas.md

 ### Background & Needs

-Rachels background in ontology is unorganized and missing key terms and the fundamental building blocks of ontology.
+Rachel's background in ontology is unorganized and missing key terms and the fundamental building blocks of ontology.
 She has background in coding meaning she can skip the foundations and dive directly into the material she needs the most.

 ### Learning Path